Euro zone bonds firm as low inflation spurs ECB easing bets

 LONDON, Oct 31 (Reuters) - Euro zone government bonds firmed on Thursday after inflation unexpectedly slowed in October, increasing chances that the European Central Bank could ease monetary policy further.

-Data showing inflation fell to a four-year low of 0.7 percent, way under the ECB’s target of just below 2 percent, mostly reversing an early dip in bond prices caused by the Federal Reserve being less alarmed than anticipated about the U.S. economy in its post-meeting statement.
+Data showing inflation fell to a four-year low of 0.7 percent, way under the ECB’s target of just below 2 percent, reversed an early dip in bond prices caused by the Federal Reserve being less alarmed than anticipated about the U.S. economy in its post-meeting statement.

 Investors had expected inflation to steady at 1.1 percent and some analysts said the surprise drop raised the likelihood that the ECB would at least flag a rate cut or further liquidity injections at its meeting next Thursday.